halildurmus/win32/tool/README.md

 # Deployment tooling

 Documentation is stored in the `gh-pages` branch.
-I found a very useful Bash script online to deploy the documentation without requiring arcane git mastery.
+I found a very useful Bash script online to deploy the documentation without requiring arcane git knowledge.
 To use this, run `dartdoc` to update the docs, and then call `deploy/deploy.sh` to update the branch.
 I use this utility from a macOS machine; I expect it would also work from a WSL 2 instance.

 # Other utilities